mlamoureux/Docs/JupMoons/source/CreatingDocs.rst

 - pip install sphinx

-(On a Max, you might need to do install Python3 and use pip3.
+(On a Mac, you might need to do install Python3 and use pip3.
 YOu may also need to install XCode developer tools.
 See next section.)

 Now, create a new directory  (folder) somewhere on your hard drive.
 From the terminal, cd into that directory, then  run quickstart to set things up with Sphinx.